 Once we decide we want to start learning to code it is normal to have lots of questions about it.
 What is the best programming language to start learning to code?
 There are lots of resources, which one should we use?
 Is it better to read books about programming or watching YouTube videos on how to program with Python?
 In short, we don’t know what the first steps are to get started in the world of programming.
 In addition, one of the dangers of being a self-taught coder is that we can overlook important details that we will constantly miss as we move forward and start developing our own projects.
-Therefore, it is important to define a coherent curriculum so we can learn following the most consistent steps.
+Therefore, it is important to define a comprehensive curriculum so we can learn following the most consistent steps.

 First of all, we must ask ourselves why we want to learn to program.
 If we need to know how to program or we need to learn a specific programming language in a very short time for professional reasons, maybe we should try to find a programming bootcamp and enroll in a course for a few weeks or a few months.
 However, learning to use a programming language is not the same as learning to code.
 Learning to program requires time and dedication, so if we have long-term aspirations or want to learn so we can enjoy the benefits of programming, we must first establish a strong foundation in programming from which we can start developing computational thinking.

-In this sense, we must note once again that learning to code is not only useful for IT professionals but programming helps us to think – and thinking is necessary in any field and both in our personal and professional lives.
+In this sense, we must note once again that learning to code is not only useful for IT professionals but programming helps us to think – and thinking is necessary in any field both in our personal and professional lives.
 For this reason, instead of focusing on popular programming languages, such as Python or Java, the first step in learning to program is understanding how we should communicate with a computer.
 And the best way to understand it is by using a programming language created for educational purposes, such as Logo or Scratch.

 Logo and Scratch are part of Codelearn starting level, since they help us to establish the necessary bases to understand how computers work and train us to communicate with them.
 Both languages were thought of as educational tools, although they are very different: Logo, created in the late 1960s, asks us to write commands to move a turtle and draw its path; Scratch, on the other hand, teaches us to program from scratch using visual blocks.
 We might not find them useful, but they are essential to assimilate some basic knowledge that will help us learning other programming languages.